bmcgaw/brm_portfolio/README.md

 The About Me section displays the tools I use regularly to do my work.

 I have included two pages for projects, one for full-stack .NET applications and another for Javascript focused projects.
 To view the source code for any of the listed projects click the "Code" button on the project card.
-To live-demo the project click the "Demo" button on the project card.
+To live-demo the project click the "Live" button on the project card.

 My blog displays articles I have written about about web development and the tools and technologies I most enjoy using.